 Alicia Le'Von Boone

-Associate Curator of Public Programs
+Associate Curator, Public Programs

-Alicia Le’Von Boone joined us in 2009 as Programs Coordinator and was appointed Associate Curator of Public Programs in 2016.
+Alicia Le’Von Boone joined us in 2009 as Programs Coordinator and was appointed Associate Curator, Public Programs in 2016.
 As a community-oriented strategist, she curates and produces a range of programs, including such series as Target First Saturdays and Brooklyn Talks, and partners with organizations from Everyday People to the Brooklyn Symphony Orchestra.
 While at the Museum, Alicia has collaborated with artists and scholars to organize more than 1,000 public programs drawing diverse audiences.
 These include An Evening with Alice Walker; Brooklyn Talks: Madonna X Marilyn Minter; Question Bridge: Black Males Roundtable; the release of Decoded by Jay-Z—with a live taping of his interview with Charlie Rose; Art Off the Wall: Swizz Beatz X FAILE; In Conversation: Spike Lee, Kehinde Wiley, and Tatyana Fazlalizadeh; and a live interactive music and art installation entitled Art Off the Wall: Swoon's "Submerged Collaborations."